The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

-The result in the static setting is shown to hold in a very general setting of optimal transport between two probability measures $\mu$ and $\nu$ defined on compact topological spaces $X$ and $Y,$ respectively (see Theorem \ref{Thm:weak conv of fixed points towards optimal transport plans} and also Theorem \ref{thm:non-cpt static} which holds in the classical (non-compact) Euclidean setting where $X$ is equal to $\R^{n}).$ Then the roles of the positive vectors $p^{(k)}$ and $q^{(k)},$ discretizing $\mu$ and $\nu,$ are played by two sequences $\mu^{(k)}$ and $\nu^{(k)},$ satisfying certain density properties with respect to $\mu$ and $\nu,$ which are almost always satisfied in practice.
+The result in the static setting is shown to hold in a very general setting of optimal transport between two probability measures $\mu$ and $\nu$ defined on compact topological spaces $X$ and $Y,$ respectively: see Theorems \ref{Thm:weak conv of fixed points towards optimal transport plans}, \ref{thm:Static conv in Riem setting} and also Theorem \ref{thm:non-cpt static} which, in particular, applies to the classical Euclidean setting where $X$ and $Y$ are convex domains in $\R^{n}$ and $c(x,y):=-x\cdot y.$ In the case when $Y$ is convex the corresponding limit $\phi$ obtained from the Sinkhorn iteration is the unique convex normalized solution to the second boundary value problem for Monge-Ampère equation in the interior of $X:$

+The result holds without any regularity assumptions on $\mu$ and $g$ if Alexandrov's classical notion of a Monge-Ampère measure is employed (see Section \ref{subsec:The-non-compact-setting}).
+Moreover, the convergence holds even when the target set $Y$ is not convex, but then $(\partial\phi)(X)$ is contained in the convex hull of $Y$ (see the discussion in Section \ref{subsec:The-non-compact-setting}).

+In the general setting the roles of the positive vectors $p^{(k)}$ and $q^{(k)},$ discretizing $\mu$ and $\nu,$ are played by two sequences $\mu^{(k)}$ and $\nu^{(k)},$ satisfying certain density properties with respect to $\mu$ and $\nu$ (which are almost always satisfied in practice).
 Moreover, the cost function $c$ is merely assumed to be continuous and can even be replaced by any sequence $c_{k}$ converging uniformly to $c,$ as the inverse $k$ of the entropic regularization parameter tends to infinity (which applies, in particular, to the convolutional Wasserstein distances introduced in \cite{s-d---}, where the matrix in formula \ref{eq:def of A k ij intro} is replaced by a heat kernel; see Section \ref{subsec:Application-to-convolutional}).

-The corresponding result in the dynamic setting (see Theorem \ref{thm:dynamic general}) requires that $X$ and $Y$ be compact Riemannian manifold (without boundary) and further regularity assumptions on $c,$ $\mu$ and $\nu.$ In particular, a ``local density property'' on the approximations $\mu^{(k)}$ and $\nu^{(k)}$ is required, roughly saying that the approximations of $\mu$ and $\nu$ hold up to length scales of the order $k^{-1/2}$ point, with an $O(1/k)-$error term.
-Interestingly, the local density properties turn out to be satisfied when the approximations $\mu^{(k)}$ and $\nu^{(k)}$ are defined by (weighted) point clouds, generated using suitable \emph{Quasi-Monte Carlo methods} in numerical analysis \cite{b-e-g,b-s-s-w,b-c-c-g-s-t} (as explained in Section \ref{subsec:Sequences-of-measures}).
-Then the entropic regularization parameter $k^{-1}$ is comparable to the covering radius (mesh norm) of the corresponding point clouds \cite{b-e-g}.
-This provides a theoretic justification for taking the entropic regularization parameter in the Sinkhorn algorithm to be comparable to the ``spatial resolution'' of the corresponding discretization scheme (as was done in the numerical simulations on Riemannian manifolds in \cite{s-d---}).